turingschool/front-end-curriculum/projects/build-your-own-backend.md

 * Provide a page that documents the available endpoints, the data that will be received, and the data the user must send.
 * The site should be interactive, allowing a developer to "try out" endpoints.
 Think of building out something like Postman specifically for your back-end.
 * This front-end documentation page should be a single page and can be written in Javascript, jQuery, or React.

+**Test your Application**

+If all other expectations and requirements are met, we would strongly encourage you to [look ahead](https://frontend.turing.io/lessons/module-4/server-side-testing-with-db.html) to see about testing your application.

+**Create a custom API endpoint**
+Use query params on at least one endpoint, which would allow the user to narrow down the nature of their request or filter their results.
+So for example, you may have an endpoint like:

+GET api/v1/merchants?areacode=80202

+Which would limit the results to merchants in the 80202 area code.

+A further example of this implementation can be found here: [params](https://scotch.io/tutorials/use-expressjs-to-get-url-and-post-parameters)

 -----------------------------------------------